heyjulieh/project-02-lifebetter/README.md

 * ...
 # Acts_as_votable Gem

 ##### We started off with thumbs_up for integrating our voting system but instead ended up using acts_as_votable gem which was   more simpler to integrate in our project.
+That also enabled us to use lesser code to get a similar functionality as           thumbs_up.
 ##### The acts_as _votable gem adds up and downvotes for an item or class that you want to be voted on.
 We set up routes :
             resources :tips do
              member do